QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

         * is achieved by splitting up the number of hosts that can fit within the network, represented by a number called a subnet mask
         * 32 bits
     * IPV6: 2^128 of IP addresses (340 trillion-plus), "More efficient due to new methodologies"
-    * MAC (Media Access Control), assigned to network card, twelve-character hexadecimal number, colon-separated can be spoofed/faked
+    * MAC (Media Access Control) - **physical identifier**, assigned to network card, twelve-character hexadecimal number, colon-separated can be spoofed/faked
       * 6 first: vendor/manufacturer
       * 6 last: unique address